 - Now choose the option to be used to create your account:

-a) "Create a SWITCH edu-ID account with your AAI account" if you own already a SWITCHaai account.
+a) "Create with AAI" if you own already a SWITCHaai account.

 You need your SWITCHaai credentials to log in.

 Then, agree to release your SWITCHaai data and it will be used to create your edu-ID account.

 Choose a secure password, confirm and click on "Create account".
 You will see a confirmation message by e-mail, if the edu-ID account was successfully activated.